-- Applicant must be a MaxYield Cooperative client or dependent of a MaxYield Cooperative client.
+- Applicant must be a MaxYield Cooperative client or a dependent of a MaxYield Cooperative client.

 - Applicant must be a high school or college student enrolled in an agricultural curriculum.

 - The applicant must complete the application form.
-Forms are sent to area guidance counselors and high schools, available on our website, PDF below, or may be picked up at any MaxYield locations.
+Forms are sent to area guidance counselors and high schools, available on our web site, or may be picked up at any MaxYield location.

-- Applications must submit a written essay with the application, no more than one page, entitled “Why I selected agriculture as my career.”
+- Applicants must submit a written essay with the application, no more than one page, entitled “Why I selected agriculture as my career.”

 - Applicants must submit a copy of your high school and college (if applicable) transcripts.

 - Applicants must be enrolled as a full-time freshman, sophomore, or junior student at an accredited College, Trade School, or a high school graduating senior enrolling into the fall semester at an accredited College or Trade School.